marinamen/CS2023/unit 1/README.md

 # Criteria C: Development
 ![](https://github.com/marinamen/CS2023/blob/main/unit%201/pictures/gif%201.gif)

+In order of the Algorithm

 ## Login System
 ‧˚₊⋅ ୨୧ ⋅₊˚‧

-Sato san requested a register and login feauture, so I delivered using the below:
+Sato san requested a register and login feature, so I delivered using the below:

 ୨ৎ Functions for both Register and Login.

-୨ৎ An option in case the password was forgotten that validates the User's identity through 2 securiy questions and conditionals.
+୨ৎ An option/Functio in case the password was forgotten that validates the User's identity through 2 securiy questions and conditionals.

-୨ৎ Pleasing Visuals to make the System more aesthetic.
+୨ৎ ASCII art to make the System more visually appealing.

 ୨ৎ Password encrytiption through hashing using pass lib with an algorithm of pbkdf2_sha256, to secure